espocrm/documentation/docs/user-guide/printing-to-pdf.md

 {{/tableTag}}
 ```

-`itemList` is an *jsonArray* field (available in Quote, Sales Order, Invoices entity types).
+`itemList` is a *jsonArray* field (available in Quote, Sales Order, Invoices entity types).

 Note: Using `<tr>` and `<td>` tags along with `{{#each}}` helper is not recommended, since it breaks a layout of a *contenteditable* element.

-Displaying certain number of items in one row (as of v5.9.2):
+Displaying certain number of items in one row:

 ```
 {{#each contacts}}